Elevator Accident Attorneys Serving Arizona

 The Statute of Limitations in Arizona

 When an individual is injured in the state of Arizona, they will have to abide by a certain deadline if they wish to take legal action.
-The statutes of limitations allow an injured party two years from the date of the accident to file a claim.
+The statute of limitations allows an injured party two years from the date of the accident to file a claim.
 If the injured party fails to do so within this period of time, they will be forever barred from taking legal action against the property owner or otherwise responsible party.

 When an individual in Arizona is involved in an elevator or escalator accident, they may be suffering from serious, lifelong injuries.
 These injuries often result in a wide variety of burdens, from financial to physical to emotional.
 Therefore, it is essential to retain the services of an experienced, dedicated team of attorneys that can guide you through each step of the legal process and help you obtain compensation for your injuries.
 If you need an effective legal team with the skill and experience necessary to represent your interests, contact Weintraub & Weintraub today.